 39* Graduate Semester Hours Required for this Degree

 - Eligibility for this program requires bachelor’s level certification (fourth-year) in one of the following areas: early childhood education, elementary education, or any area of special education except gifted-talented or a higher degree and fifth year certification.

 - Completion of this program leads to eligibility for fifth-year (master’s) teaching certification in early childhood special education (P-3).

 - Candidates eligible (to enroll in courses in a Class A teaching field program) may complete no more than five approved program courses prior to unconditional admission to the program (this includes transfer credit).
-Exceptions to this rule must be approved by the Dean of the College of Education and Professional Studies and the Dean/Associate Dean of Graduate Studies.
+Exceptions to this rule must be approved by the Dean of the College of Education and the Director of Graduate Studies.

 - Successful completion of the appropriate Praxis II exam(s) is required before Practicum, ECE 512 and SPE 563.